How Can You Tell If You Have a Faulty Furnace Ignitor?

 You Might First Notice Problems with How the Furnace Runs

 - Gas supply or valve: The click sound you hear when the furnace starts is the gas valve opening.
-A problem with the furnace’s gas supply or the valve itself can keep the ignitor from starting.
+A problem with the furnace’s gas supply or the valve itself can prevent the ignitor from starting.
 This fail-safe prevents gas from constantly leaking into the furnace or the rest of your home.

 - Looking for the ignitor’s glow or obvious signs of damage: Cracks or missing pieces are easy to spot, just like the glow from a direct spark or hot surface ignitor.
-Experts can rule out other problems more easily this way.
+Experts can rule out other problems more quickly this way.